Skip advert

 Advertisement - Article continues below

-Regardless, we found acceleration was impressively brisk even in our Pro-spec test car.
+Acceleration was impressively brisk even in our Pro-spec test car.
 For most buyers, this level of performance (0-62mph takes 7.4 seconds) will be more than sufficient – putting the Nissan Leaf and Kia Niro EV in the shade.
 In fact, on performance alone, rivals like the MG4, Cupra Born and Renault Megane E-Tech are probably more worthy of mention.
+The GTX naturally takes things a step further, with its claimed 0-62mph time of 5.9 seconds, but despite being the quickest ID.3, performance is a little underwhelming for a sporty model – an MG4 XPower is more than two seconds quicker.

 Around town and away from traffic lights, the ID.3 feels quicker off the mark than most other traffic.
 Despite weighing more than a Golf, the ID.3's low centre of gravity also makes it remarkably agile, beating the petrol or diesel Golf in this regard.
 A tight turning circle is also an unexpected bonus of the extra space under the bonnet, giving the ID.3 an advantage in city streets and car parks.